apigee-127/volos/quota/common/README.md

 is not allowed for "month" timeUnit as it always uses Gregorian month boundaries.
 * allow: How many requests to allow.

+* bufferSize (Number) optional, use a memory buffer up to bufferSize to hold quota elements before flushing
+* bufferTimeout (Number) optional, flush the buffer every Number ms (default: 5000ms for minute, 60000ms for others)

 Once a quota has been created, you "apply" the quota, which involves setting some additional attributes:

 * weight: How much to add to the quota -- the default is 1, but in some advanced cases, API providers will